 For our example, Company D has only one type of Leave Program.
 We get 10 vacation days per year, and it accrues at the beginning of each month.
 If we don't use the time, it rolls over to the next year.
 Here is how we would set it up:

 This will display a box where you can change the Leave Type name to whatever you choose.
 We will rename ours "Company-wide Program."
-Type the name in the box and click Save.

-Now, there a series of easy questions that you need to answer to configure the program to your company's exact specifications.
+Now, there is a series of easy questions that you need to answer to configure the program to your company's exact specifications.
 First we will complete the Leave Type Vacation.

 Choose Yes or No - Enable the Leave Type Vacation in this Leave Program?
 If set to Yes, this Leave Type will be available to the employees which have this Leave Program assigned.
 Choose No if your company's Leave Policy does NOT offer Vacation days.